Searchlight in Clark County, Nevada — The American Mountains (Southwest)

 Erected 1998 by Queho Posse, JCB SST, E Clampus Vitus.

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Other nearby markers.
 At least 5 other markers are within 12 miles of this marker, measured as the crow flies.
-George Frederick Colton and the Duplex Mine (about 700 feet away, measured in a direct line); Searchlight (was approx. half a mile away but has been reported missing. ); Zulu Echo Six (approx. ¾ mile away); a different marker also named Searchlight (approx. ¾ mile away); Cal-Nev-Ari (approx. 11.4 miles away).
+Zulu Echo Six (within shouting distance of this marker); Willie Martello and the El Rey Resort (approx. George Frederick Colton and the Duplex Mine (approx. 0.8 miles away); a different marker also named Searchlight (was approx. 0.9 miles away but has been reported missing. ); Cal-Nev-Ari (approx. 11.6 miles away).

 Also see . . .
 Searchlight, Nevada.
 Searchlight has a most interesting and intriguing history that includes many famous names: Clara Bow, Rex Bell, Edith Head, Louis Meyer, LT William Nellis, U.S. Senator Harry Reid, John Macready, James Cashman, and an endless list of colorful and fascinating characters that are fodder for the legends of the old west.
 (Submitted on September 6, 2011.)

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 1, 2011, by Bill Kirchner of Tucson, Arizona.
 This page has been viewed 476 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on September 1, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.